auth0/express-oauth2-bearer/README.md

   });
 ```

-You need to add the `auth` middleware with a callback to validate tokens as follows:
+If your access tokens are not signed OpenID Connect id_tokens, you need to add the `auth` middleware with a callback to validate as follows:

 ```javascript
 const { auth, requiredScopes } = require('express-oauth2-bearer');